Shopify/vault-plugin-secrets-ejson/README.md

 ejson    map[anumber:1 asecret:ohai]
 ```

-This plugin can also be used with Terraform's `vault_generic_secret` resource to safely store secrets inside of Vault.
+This plugin can also be used with Terraform's `vault_generic_secret` resource to safely store version controlled secrets inside of Vault.

 ```bash
 $ cat main.tf